vladimir-tutin/Plex-Auto-Collections/README.md

   url: http://192.168.1.1:32400         # Req - URL to access Plex
 ```

+**This script does not currently support Plex's [new metadata agent / matching](https://forums.plex.tv/t/introducing-the-new-plex-movie-agent/615989)**.
+Do not "update matching" until the script's dependencies support the new agent (feel free to follow issue #33).

 Note that Plex does not allow a `show` to be added to a `movie` library or vice versa.

 This script can be run on a remote Plex server, but be sure that the `url` provided is publicly addressable and it's recommended to use `HTTPS`.